yunongLiu1/IKEA-Manuals-at-Work/datasheet.md

 - Part 6D poses
 - Estimated camera parameters

-### Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?
+### Was the "raw" data saved in addition to the preprocessed/cleaned/labeled data?

 The raw assembly videos and manuals are retained along with the annotations.

 ### Is the software used to preprocess/clean/label the instances available?

-<span style="color:red">The paper describes the annotation tools used (e.g. based on SAM for segmentation) but does not provide the code.</span>
+Yes, we will release code for the interfaces we used for annotation upon acceptance.

 ### Any other comments?